TEALSK12/apcsa-public/curriculum/Unit4/Lesson-4XX.md

 ## Overview

-This project is intended to be an alternative to the MagPie Project.
+This project is intended to be an alternative to the MagPie Lab in the original AP computer science course.
 Starting from 2014-2015 the College Board announced that 20 hours of hands-on lab time may replace the original required labs (MagPie, PictureLab, Elevens).
 In this document, we recommend some open-ended alternatives.

 --------
 ### Objectives — _Students will be able to…_